Raspberry Curd

-Raspberry Curd is a simple recipe with many uses, and the perfect way to use up extra egg yolks and fresh or frozen raspberries.
+Raspberry Curd is one of the simplest fruit curds you can make and it has so many uses!
+It’s the perfect way to use up extra egg yolks and any fresh or frozen raspberries you have on hand.

-I can imagine many uses for this pretty condiment: spread on toast, scones, or biscuits, or as an ice cream topping.
-Or, my favorite, with a cup of tea and English muffin.
+✔ Versatile: Enjoy this homemade raspberry curd on toast, scones, or biscuits, or as an ice cream topping.
+Or (my favorite!) with a cup of tea and English muffin.

 For the complete ingredient list and detailed instructions, scroll to the bottom of this post for the FREE printable recipe card.